BIG IDEA: ANYONE CAN BE A HERO BY HELPING OTHERS.

 BIG SCRIPTURE: Exodus 1.

-AIM: To teach children that anyone can be a hero when they help others and obey God rather than people.
+AIM: The ‘Unlikely Heroes’ Childrens Lesson on Exodus 1 aims to teach children that anyone can be a hero when they help others and obey God rather than people.

 1) Capture the Villain.
 An adult volunteer acts as the villain.
 The little superheroes each chase the villain and try to catch him with their lightening ring (hula hoop).
 When one lassoes the villain he throws out candy for his release.
 The game continues until all the candy is gone.